Kazmania21/Portfolio/Timeline/7 - Junior Year (Fall 2023)/atari_breakout/README.md

 ## How to Install
 Click [here](https://github.com/Kazmania21/Portfolio/raw/master/Timeline/7%20-%20Junior%20Year%20(Fall%202023)/atari_breakout.zip) to start the installation.

+### Optional
+You can extract the game folder out of the installed zip file.
+This is not required but it can make the game easier to get to.

 ## How to Run
-Double click the atari_breakout.exe shortcut file to start the game.
+Double click the atari_breakout.exe shortcut file within the downloaded folder/zip file to start the game.
+If the game folder has not been extracted outside of the game folder as described in the optional step above.
+You will need to go to the atari_breakout folder inside of the zip file before you see the shortcut.

 ## Rules of the Game:
 1. You control the red slider.